| Peter M. Todd

 | Tadd Vangundy

 Tadd Vangundy is originally from New Castle, Indiana.
-He is now a Senior at Indiana University working on a major in Psychology and minors in Biology, Human Sexuality, and Gender Studies.
-His primary interest is the science behind attraction, and he hopes to, one day, become a Psychology professor and to continue doing research on sexuality and attraction.
+He received a Bachelor of Science in Psychology at Indiana University in December of 2014 with minors in Biology, Gender Studies, and Human Sexuality.
+His primary interest is the science behind attraction, and he hopes to become a Psychology professor and to continue doing research on sexuality and attraction.